 The applicant commissioned an archaeological desk-based assessment and buildings appraisal by ArcHeritage, using a brief provided by South Yorkshire Archaeology Service (SYAS).
 This assessment has indicated that the site developed as part of a farm complex associated with Primrose House, the original farmhouse.
 The date of the original construction is uncertain but may date from the late 18th or early 19th century.
 The present buildings seem most likely to have been a barn or farm outbuildings.
 The appraisal identified substantial alterations to the buildings at various times.
 Between 1893 and 1905 a large range at the south-west was demolished in association with the widening of Parsonage Crescent and a smaller structure at the south-east was cleared for the construction of Parsonage Street.
-The site was in use as stables and storage in 1911 and as the premises of Hall and Roberts, building contractors, between 1939 and 1954.
-From the 1950s to the present day, the buildings went through a number of ownerships and were further altered.
+The site was in use as stables and storage in 1911 and as the premises of Hall and Roberts, buildings went through a number of ownerships and were further altered.